What is Sublocade?

 - Dizziness, especially when getting up from sitting or lying down

-- Physical dependence which can lead to risky behavior and drug abuse
+- Physical dependence can lead to risky behavior and drug abuse

 * Physical dependence can lead to weeks to months of withdrawal symptoms after you stop taking Sublocade.